E-Scooters: What You Need to Know

 As with most good ideas, these scooters come with some downsides.
 For example, some scooters can reach speeds of more than 20 miles per hour, high enough to result in serious damage.
 In addition, a scooter in disrepair or a careless driver can cause serious injuries.

-Even when abiding by the rules to obey all traffic laws and wear a helmet, scooter injuries are often much worse than just a few scrapes and bruises.
+Even when abiding by the rules to obey all traffic laws and wearing a helmet, scooter injuries are often much worse than just a few scrapes and bruises.

 Common Types of Injuries

 Trips to the emergency room because of scooter injuries have tripled in recent years.
 Accounts for 25,400 ER visits according to the Consumer Product Safety Commission.